-Debates about financial independence sometimes seem to involve people talking at cross purposes.
-Some talk cheerfully about how easy achieving financial independence is.
-Others emphasise the barriers (e.g. the govt, stockmarket valuations, their boss, spendy other half etc etc).
+Some talk cheerfully about how achieving financial independence is simple.
+Others emphasise the barriers (e.g. high taxes, stockmarket valuations, their boss, spendy other half etc etc).

-It’s almost as if they are talking different languages…or looking at the world through a different lens.
-These alternative perspectives fascinate me and I love it when I find a new book that helps me understand the differences.
+It’s like they’re talking different languages…or looking at the world through a different lens.
+These alternative perspectives fascinate me and I love it when I find a book that helps me understand the differences.

-I’ve read quite a few new books in the last couple of years.
-But one of the most useful in understanding the underlying differences between complainers on one hand and people who get stuff done on the other has been Mindset by Carol Dweck.
+I’ve read quite a few books in the last couple of years.
+But one of the most useful in understanding the differences between complainers and people who get stuff done has been Mindset by Carol Dweck.